Tongo (entertainer): 2020 TikTok Emergence

 In May 2020, Tongo uploaded a video to YouTube titled "TONGO EN TIK TOK.
 BUSCAME COMO TONGO PERÚ."
 He uploaded his first video to TikTok on 14 May 2020, under the username "tongoperu."
 He has since amassed over 78,000 followers and has uploaded new videos to the platform almost every day.

+2021-2022 Livestream Fundraising

+As Tongo's health declined from 2021 to his death in 2023, he made a habit of livestreaming on YouTube to solicit donations through which he hoped to pay his medical expenses.
+He had livestreamed prior, but these streams differed in that he would provide calls to action to his viewers in which he would sing one of his songs to them if they donated money through YouTube's Super Chat system.
+There was often someone aiding him with the streams, which appeared to originate from a mobile device such as a cell phone.
+It is unknown whether the income from the streams made a meaningful impact on his medical progress.

-Personal life
+Personal life and death

 In 2010, Jaime Bayly announced that he would make Tongo the godfather of his third child.
 The singer reacted positively to the announcement and, proclaiming himself an oracle, predicted the child would be a male and future player of Sporting Cristal.

 Tongo lived in Miraflores District, Lima.
 He died from kidney failure complicated by diabetes on 10 March 2023, at the age of 65.